bb-froggy/realmjoin-docs/docs/faq.md

 The sync between Azure AD and RealmJoin is scheduled every 15 minutes and based on your custom pattern ruleset.

 ## How to enter the *Debug Mode* in RealmJoin client?
-Click on the RealmJoin tray icon while pressing STRG and Shift on the Keyboard.
+Click on the RealmJoin tray icon while pressing CTRL and Shift on the Keyboard.
 For a detailed description of the *debug mode* see chapter *troubleshooting*.

 ## I accidentally uninstalled software using the Windows Apps control
 Force reinstall by using the *debug mode*.